facebook/prophet/docs/_docs/installation.md

 ### Anaconda

 Use `conda install gcc` to set up gcc.
-The easiest way to install Prophet is through conda-forge: `conda install -c conda-forge prophet`.
+The easiest way to install Prophet is through conda-forge: `conda install -c conda-forge fbprophet`.